john-ml/stitch/readme.md

 - ~~Iterative deepening~~Tricks for complete search<sup>[1](https://github.com/johnli0135/stitch/blob/master/search-strategies.md)</sup>
 - SMT solver for complicated constraints

-Currently it
+~~Currently it
 [works](https://github.com/johnli0135/stitch/blob/master/stitch.py),
-but you have to write in abstract syntax.
+but you have to write in abstract syntax.~~ It works!
+See

 ## Planned syntax